balderdashy/sails-docs/reference/Request.md

 ```

-### Notes

 # req.accepts(`string`)
 ### Purpose

-Checks if the supplied argument is found in the list of acceptable <a href="http://omfgdogs.com">Content-Type</a>s specified by the user-agent who sent the request.
+Checks if the supplied argument is found in the list of acceptable [Content-Type](http://omfgdogs.com)s specified by the user-agent who sent the request.
 ### Example Usage
 ```javascript
 // Accept: text/html